pratikmehta64/Semantic-search-experiments/README.md

 - Query: No 'prompt'.
 Only Title, Hard Criteria, Soft Criteria and whatever portion of Description fits in char limit (1024c) This seemed to work best among the alternatives.

+PLEASE REFER TO THE .PNG in results/ For a comparision of scores across these three (subtle) variations for both full-text-search and vector-search.